-Three FIRs filed against UP priest Narsinghanand Saraswati for comments against women
+Three FIRs filed against UP priest Narsinghanand Saraswati for comments belittling women

-He had allegedly said that women politicians were either mistresses of male leaders or members of an influential politician’s family.
+A video emerged on social media in which he seems to say that women politicians were mistresses of male leaders or members of influential politicians’ families.

-The Uttar Pradesh Police on Tuesday filed three first information reports against priest Yati Narsinghanand Saraswati for allegedly making insulting remarks against women, The Indian Express reported.
+The Uttar Pradesh Police on Tuesday filed three first information reports against priest Yati Narsinghanand Saraswati for allegedly making insulting remarks about women, The Indian Express reported.

-Twitter users had widely shared a purported video of Saraswati’s remarks in August.
-In the video, the priest said women politicians were either mistresses of male leaders or members of an influential politician’s family.
-Scroll.in hasn’t independently verified the authenticity of the clip.
+In a video widely shared on Twitter last week, the priest seems to be heard saying that women politicians were either mistresses of male leaders or members of families of influential politicians.

-The police filed the FIRs against the priest on the basis of the National Commission for Women’s complaints, according to The Indian Express.
+The police filed the FIRs against the priest on the basis of complaints by the National Commission for Women, according to The Indian Express.

 “The separate incidents were brought to our notice through social media in which remarks against women were made,” said Iraj Raj, the superintendent of police of Rural Ghaziabad.

+After a controversy erupted over the priest’s remarks, BJP leader Kapil Mishra, who had in April supported a campaign to raise funds for the Dasna Devi temple, demanded Saraswati’s arrest.
+Saraswati is the head priest of the Dasna Devi temple in Ghaziabad.

+Another BJP leader, Tajinder Pal Singh Bagga, tweeted on August 28: “I request Rekha Sharma [the chairperson of the National Commission for Women] and UP Police to take action against this Fraud Narshianand.”

-Saraswati, the head priest of Dasna Devi temple in Ghaziabad, has also been in the news for his inflammatory comments against Muslims.
+Saraswati has also been in the news for his inflammatory comments against Muslims.
 Scroll.in had travelled to western Uttar Pradesh in August to find out how Bharatiya Janata Party workers perceived Saraswati.

 Young BJP workers had spoken approvingly of Saraswati, but middle-aged district chiefs seemed wary of him.